 God gave Ishmael separate promises, and he was sent away from his brother Isaac so they would not share the same land (see Genesis 16:12; Genesis 25:12–18).

-Today, in fulfillment of Bible prophecy there are almost six million Jewish people living in the Land of Israel, and many thousands more arrive every year.
+Today, in fulfillment of Bible prophecy there are over six million Jewish people living in the Land of Israel, and many thousands more arrive every year.

 This is such a wonderful proof that the Word of God and His promises are true and active, and being fulfilled even today, despite intense opposition.